 You might use this insight to tune your content, knowing that you’ll have to position content differently to get more interactions by country.

-If you’re a real pro, you’ll look at your insights — in particular, impressions by story type, to see how much more impact a comment has than a like, or a share vs a comment.
+If you’re a real pro, you’ll look at your insights — in particular, Impressions are the number of times your ads were displayed to your target audience.
+Impressions aren't counted if it is detected they came from bots.
+More by story type, to see how much more impact a comment has than a like, or a share vs a comment.

 I’ll go ahead and save you some time.
 The comment is about 7 times more powerful than the like, based on how many impressions it generates in the news feed.
 And the share is worth as much as two comments.